 Tire Width

-With that said, you can easily conclude that the 265-inch tire will behave much more stably on various road surfaces.
+A wider tire means a larger contact patch with the road, meaning more stable balance, especially during cornering or braking.
+The 265-inch tire behaves much more stably on various road surfaces.
 The 20mm difference between a 265 and a 225 tire is enough to generate more confidence in agile maneuvers and more confident traction.

 Tire Rolling Resistance